 Final tip no.7 - make sure the dashboard is optimised and straightforward

-Although not vital, these extras are points to consider that may sway your choice between two review platforms before, or after, demo-ing.
+Although not vital, this final checklist are points to consider that may sway your choice between two review platforms before, or after, demo-ing.

 Price Review platforms shouldn't cost you an arm and a leg.
 Consider what you're getting for your money.